HannahAdegoye/HannahAdegoye/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I'm an avid rock climber and enjoy challenging myself on different routes whenever I can find the time!
+- ⚡ Fun fact: I don't speak German but i can if you like 😎

 .
 --->